-Principles of Po (Part 2) [ELE-PR wer Systems in Oil a 2-1] nd Gas Applications STATUS LEVEL DURATION
+Principles of Power Systems in Oil and Gas Applications (Part 2) [ELE-PR2-1] STATUS LEVEL DURATION

 This eLearning course is the second of two eLearning courses intended for those with little or no background in electrical theory or the practical application of those principles to power systems in typical oil and gas or industrial facilities.
 We strongly encourage taking Principles of Power Systems in Oil and Gas Applications (Part 1) first.